All About Batteries

 Offering unparalleled discharge rates and energy density, these batteries have specific concerns that users must be aware of.

 It is very important to never short circuit, charge or discharge excessively quickly or physically damage a Lipo battery.
 Doing so, may cause the battery to catch fire and/or explode!

 Do not charge a Lipo at a greater rate than 1c.
 Chargers may be capable of faster charging rate, but batteries are not designed to support it.
 If your Lipo is warm when you are charging it, you are charging too fast.

 -It is very important to never let a Li-po battery die completely.
 Most products that use Li-pos have sensors built in to detect when a battery is nearing the end of it’s capacity and to automatically disable the vehicle.
 Be very wary if your vehicle does not have some form of low voltage detection.
 Letting a Li-po battery die is permanent and renders the battery useless.
 By the time you notice the power in your device slowing, it may already be too late.

 -While Li-po batteries have exceptional discharge rates.
 High-end controllers may exceed this and damage batteries.
 A sign of damage to a battery is a “puffy” or bloated look.
 These should be discarded and recycled responsibly.
 Always make sure that the battery will support the estimated amperage required by the device.
 On the more extreme end, discharging a Li-po too quickly can cause it to catch fire.

 -Do not throw out Li-po batteries.
 It is dangerous for landfills, and lithium is a non-renewable resource that is already facing shortages.
-SOAR Hobby and More in Windsor will recycle used Li-pos that are dropped off at our store.
+Windsor Disposal Services will recycle used Li-pos that are dropped off at their location on Central.